USE CASE N°01

 1. Every charging station gets a unique tamper-proof identity

 A RIDDLE&CODE chip is implanted into every charging station.
-Using the ECC algorithm, when the chip is provisioned it creates a pair of asymmetric keys: public and private.
+Using the elliptic curve cryptography (ECC) algorithm, when being provisioned, the chip creates a pair of asymmetric keys: public and private.
 The private key is kept private on the chip - a secret only known to the chip and nobody else.
-This property gives the charging station the ability to autonomously and securely interact with a blockchain.
+This property enables the charging station's autonomous and secure interaction with a blockchain.

 2. Identifying the customer

-Each customer holds a unique token which contains a RIDDLE&CODE chip.
-This token also contains a crypto chip with an ECC.
+Each customer holds a unique token which also contains a RIDDLE&CODE crypto chip, encrypted using ECC.
 Again, the private key is kept private.
-In contrast to classic RFID chips, RIDDLE&CODE’s unique tagging solution makes the identification process immune to compromise.
+In contrast to classic radio-frequency identification (RFID) chips, RIDDLE&CODE’s crypto chip offers a unique tagging solution, which makes identification process immune to falsification.

 3. Multi-signature transaction registered on the blockchain

-The public keys of the charging station and customer’s token are re-encoded as a blockchain address, and signed and written into the bitcoin blockchain.
+The public keys of the charging station's and customer’s token are re-encoded as a blockchain addresses, and are signed and written into the bitcoin blockchain.

 4. Getting access to the service

-1) Customers use their phone to request the public keys from the charging station and/or token.
+1) Customers use their phones to request the public keys from the charging station and/or token.
 The public keys are re-encoded as blockchain multi-signature address.
 The verification can only be done with two public keys i.e. the public key of customer and RIDDLE&CODE.

 2) Make a search request to the bitcoin blockchain for a transaction containing the address.
 Finding a matching transaction means that there exists a valid charging station identified and the customer is allowed to use it.
-But to be sure that the public keys indeed belong to a valid device (charging station/token) it also makes a challenge-response verification.
+But to be sure that the public key indeed belongs to a valid device (charging station/token) it also makes a challenge-response verification.

-3) This straight-forward but highly secured interaction between the charging station and the customer can then be used for transaction initiation on a blockchain or more conventional payment networks.
+3) This straightforward, albeit highly secure interaction between the charging station and the customer can then be used for initiation of a settlement transaction on a blockchain or, alternatively, on any conventional payment network.